cc07/stackoverflow-coding-test/README.md

-This project is the coding test for imbee interview.
+This project is the coding test for frontend interview.

 ## Installation
 In order to install necessary packages, please run the following command with yarn/npm.